The Parable of the Talents

 Using Your God-Given Talents

-God is behind each special skill and talent we possess.
+God is behind the special skills and unique talents we possess.
 He gave them to us for a bigger purpose than to make money or feel content.
 He wants us to be “good and faithful servants” and to use our talents to bless others and tell of His great love.

-Remember- It’s not about how much we have, but how well we use what He’s given.
+Remember the point of the parable- It’s not about how much we have, but how well we use what He’s given.
+We may possess just one talent, but He gave it specifically for us to use.

 •Evaluate your attitude.
 Is it like the first two servants?
 Eager, positive, and excited to work?
 Being responsible and selfless?